2021 Brazilian protests: March

-Nationwide protests supporting the government happened first in March 14.
-In Fortaleza, the state military police repressed the protesters, which shouted “Camilo dictator” (referring to Ceará’s governor, Camilo Santana) and included the state deputy Andre Fernandes, who is politically against Camilo Santana.
+Nationwide protests supporting the government happened first in 14 March.
+In Fortaleza, the state military police repressed the protesters, which shouted "Camilo dictator" (referring to Ceará's governor, Camilo Santana) and included the state deputy Andre Fernandes, who is politically against Camilo Santana.
 The police officers used pepper spray and arrested 16 people.
-Answering the arrests, another protest occurred on 15 March in Fortaleza, where they shouted “Camilo out” and expressed their discontent with the Supreme Court minister Edson Fachin.
+Answering the arrests, another protest occurred on 15 March in Fortaleza, where they shouted "Camilo out" and expressed their discontent with the Supreme Court minister Edson Fachin.
 10 were arrested.

 April

-Another nationwide pro-Gov't protests happened in April 11.
-Entitled “March of the Christian Family for Freedom”, it was, according to the organizers, against communism, lockdowns and a decision of the Supreme Court that allowed states to close churches and religious temples.
+Another nationwide pro-Gov't protests happened in 11 April.
+Entitled "March of the Christian Family for Freedom", it was, according to the organizers, against communism, lockdowns and a decision of the Supreme Court that allowed states to close churches and religious temples.